mickeys/lose-weight-keto/README.md

 <img src="./images/ranger_mickey-frog_pond-black_rock_desert_EspressoBuzz_cropped.jpg" border="1" align="left" hspace="5"><img src="./images/20180111.jpg" border="1" align="right" hspace="5">Trust me, take 'before' pictures; they'll be an reward a few months down the road.

-I didn't and I regret it.
+I didn't and I regret it; I was sporting quite the paunch.
+I was not happy with the mirror.
 The closest that I have are the photos you see here.

-Remember that everyone's progress is different, starting with gender and finishing with calorie deficit, adherence to the macrs (macronutrient numbers), and cheat days (which you won't have).
+Remember that everyone's progress is different, starting with gender and finishing with calorie deficit, adherence to the "macros" (macronutrient numbers), and cheat days (which you won't have).
 <br clear="left">

 #### Figure Out Your Ideal Weight